syncfusion-content/javascript-docs/js/api/ejFileExplorer.md

 {:#events:resizestop}

-Fires this event when the resizing is stopped for fileexplorer
+Fires this event when the resizing is stopped for FileExplorer.

 <table class="params">
 <thead>